tessG/Torsdagsopgaver5-OOP1/README.md

 Please note, that it is quite unusual to have a Main class in each package, yet this is done so for the sake of the exercise.

 ## Task 1: Cars and drivers
-This task is excersice in the syntax of writing entity classes, and how to connect those by assigning instances of one class to instance fields of another.
+This task is an exercise in the syntax of writing entity classes, and how to connect those by assigning instances of one class to instance fields of another.

 1.a Create a Driver.java class with the following private fields (use appropriate types):
-- Name
+- name
-- Age
+- age

 1.b Create a constructor that populates all the fields above.